By Sheila Anthony

 How Does Reverse Osmosis Work?

-Reverse osmosis (aka RO) is also a barrier method of filtration and is typically the third stage in a 4-stage process.
-Reverse osmosis leverages natural osmosis by exerting pressure on the incoming water and forcing it the other way through a membrane with pores 0.0001 of a micron in diameter.
-Contaminated water or brine is removed through a wastewater line connected to under-sink plumbing while the purified water moves on.
+Reverse osmosis (aka RO) is also a barrier method of filtration and is also the third stage in a 4-stage process.
+Reverse osmosis leverages natural osmosis by exerting pressure on the incoming water and forcing it the other way through a membrane with pores 0.0001 microns in diameter.

-The significant advantage of reverse osmosis over ultrafiltration is its ability to reduce dissolved minerals from the water, which is something ultrafiltration wasn’t designed to do.
+As mentioned, the biggest difference between reverse osmosis and ultrafiltration is a reverse osmosis cooler or system's ability to remove dissolved solids from the water, which is something ultrafiltration wasn’t designed to do.

-Bolded are just some of the contaminants reverse osmosis blocks in addition to the particulates that ultrafiltration can reduce:
+Bolded are just some of the contaminants reverse osmosis can block in addition to the particulates that ultrafiltration can block:

 - TDS (like chloride, salts/sodium, and potassium)